Your family income estimate for family assistance payments

 If you don’t give us a family income estimate

 We’ll estimate it for you to reduce the risk of us overpaying you.
-We may update your family income estimate based on information from the previous financial year.
-We’ll use either:
+We may update your family income estimate using either:

-- your or your partner’s actual income information from the Australian Taxation Office
+- your or your partner’s previous financial year income information from the Australian Taxation Office

 - the latest family income estimate you’ve given us.

-We may also increase your estimate in line with changes to the Australian Average Weekly Earnings.
+We may also adjust your estimate based on changes to the Australian Average Weekly Earnings.
 Read more about Australian Average Weekly Earnings on the Australian Bureau of Statistics website.

 What to know before you estimate your income

 If you get FTB, you can choose to get some or all of your payment as a lump sum when we balance your payment.
 This can help reduce your risk of getting a debt.
 Read more about payment choices for FTB.

 You must update your family income estimate when your circumstances change.
 This is to reduce the risk of getting a debt.
 Read about what change of circumstances you need to tell us about if you get CCS or FTB.

 You need to tell us about your and your partner’s adjusted taxable income for the whole financial year.

 This should include both:

-- income you've already earned during the financial year
+- income already earned during the financial year

-- income you’re likely to earn for the remainder of the year.
+- income likely to be earnt for the rest of the financial year.

 Remember, if you're paid weekly or fortnightly, the number of pay days in a financial year can vary.

 When you update your family income estimate, think about the things you may need to include, such as:

 - Farm Household Allowance Supplement lump sums